jean-pierreBoth/gsearch/README.md

 ## Sketching of genomes/tohnsw

-The objective is to use the Jaccard index as an accurate proxy of mutation rate or Average Nucleitide Identity(ANI).
+The objective is to use the Jaccard index as an accurate proxy of mutation rate or Average Nucleitide Identity(ANI) According to equation:
+$$ ANI=1-\frac{1}{k}log\frac{2*J}{1+J} $$

+where J is Jaccard-like index (e.g. Jp from ProbMinHash or J from SuperMinHash or SetSketch, see below) and k is k-mer size.
 To achieve this we use sketching.
 We generate kmers along sequences and sketch the kmer distribution encountered in a file.
 Then final sketch is stored in a Hnsw database See [hnsw](https://arxiv.org/abs/1603.09320).

 The sketching and database is done by the subcommand ***tohnsw***.